Version 1.3 / 1.4 FAQ

 - C:\Program Files (x86)\SynthEdit 1.4\modules - Modules shipped with SynthEdit only.

 - C:\Program Files (x86)\Common Files\SynthEdit\Modules - 3rd-party add-on modules from other vendors.
 Please copy your 3rd-party modules here.

 Don't copy SynthEdit's own SEMs to the common folder (the ones already in C:\Program Files (x86)\SynthEdit 1.2\modules.
 If you are using SynthEdit 1.1 alongside Version 1.2, leave your existing module folder as-is.
 Version 1.2 will not access these.

-3 - If you still experience crashes at start-up this may be caused by a problematic module.
+2 - If you experience crashes at start-up this may be caused by a problematic module.
 Temporarily move your modules folder elsewhere.
 Then try starting SynthEdit again.

-- Playing 'Keyboard' module don't work from PC keyboard.
+Playing 'Keyboard' module doesn't work from PC keyboard.

 Known Issues (64-bit)